Benny Milam at Red Bull Heavy Metal in Boston, Massachusetts, USA on February 22, 2025.

-© Trevor Graves / Red Bull Content Pool
+© Peter Cirilli / Red Bull Content Pool

 Snowboarding

-A brief history of one of the most revolutionary events in modern snowboarding history: Red Bull Heavy Metal.
+A history lesson on one of the most revolutionary events in modern street snowboarding and how expanded qualifiers will elevate emerging talent.

 From the monumental moment that the base of a snowboard touched the cold, hard steel of a handrail, snowboarding culture was forever changed.
 Though it’s arguable and debatable as to when that moment actually took place, it can be traced back to the early ‘90s, and since then, the idea of how to ride a snowboard could not be put in any specific box.
 It opened our eyes and allowed us to view snowboarding as something that anyone can do, any specific way they want to do it.